KoALA: KL-L0 Adversarial Detector via Label Agreement: Experiments

-$\bullet$ \textbf{Results and Analysis:} Table~\ref{table3} summarizes the overall performance.
-Noteably, the recall scores are all 1.0 on the Theorem-compliant subset.
+$\bullet$ \textbf{Results and Analysis:} Table~\ref{table3} summarizes overall performance (additional confusion-matrix counts are provided in Appendix~\ref{sec:Confusion Counts of Experiment 1}).
+Notably, the recall scores are all 1.0 on the Theorem-compliant subset.
 This means every adversarial attacked input that satisfies the theorem's conditions is successfully detected, providing strong empirical support for our theoretical guarantee.
 The Accuracy and precision for theorem-compliant examples are 1.0 as well.
 This is because the theory assumes that clean, compliant examples are correctly classified by both the KL and $L_0$ heads, leading to prediction agreement and preventing false alarms.

-As our theory predicts, the Theorem-compliant subset achieves a substantially higher Precision and Recall compared to the non-compliant subset, confirming that when the inter-class prototype separation is sufficiently large, adversarial perturbations are forced to cause a disagreement between the KL and $L_0$ heads, leading to more reliable attack detection.
+As our theory predicts, the Theorem-compliant subset achieves a substantially higher Precision and Recall than the non-compliant subset, confirming that when the inter-class prototype separation is sufficiently large, adversarial perturbations are forced to cause a disagreement between the KL and $L_0$ heads, leading to more reliable attack detection.